DrGJGuerrero/ds210-syllabus/README.md

 #### Why you should know this

-Understanding data science and AI equips students with critical thinking skills, opening doors to vast career opportunities in tech, finance, healthcare, and beyond.
-PLUS, learning theses principles will be rooted in **Jesuit values**, enables students to leverage data-driven insights to make decisions with **discernment**, foster a commitment to **social justice**, and drive meaningful changes for **the greater good of others**.
+Understanding data science and AI equips students with critical thinking skills, opening doors to vast career opportunities in tech, finance, healthcare, and beyond. **PLUS**, learning theses principles will be rooted in **Jesuit values**, enables students to leverage data-driven insights to make decisions with **discernment**, foster a commitment to **social justice**, and drive meaningful changes for **the greater good of others**.

 ## Course Specifics